DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 living costs, to train (depending on your immigration status and the subject you train to teach, you may get some financial support)
 - training lasts one academic year full-time, or longer part-time
 - you can apply for paid teaching jobs as soon as you successfully complete your training
-- you'll earn at least £28,000 a year (or higher in London) when you qualify as a teacher
+- you'll earn at least £28,000 a year (or more in London) when you qualify as a teacher
 - you can update, extend or switch your visa to live and work in the UK long-term